JsBergbau/MiTemperature2/README.md

 ```

 Note: When using rounding option you could see 0.1 degress more in the script output than shown on the display.
-Obviously the LYWSD03MMC just trancates the second decimal place.
+Obviously the LYWSD03MMC just truncates the second decimal place.

 Reading the battery level with the standard Bluetooth Low Energy characteristics doesn't work.
 It always returns 99 % battery level.
 Or to be correct, sometimes 10 % when the battery is really empty, see https://github.com/JsBergbau/MiTemperature2/issues/1#issuecomment-588156894 .
 But often before that device just shuts down before it can report another battery level.
 With every measurement the Aqara sensor also transmits the battery voltage.
 This voltage is transformed into a battery level 3.1V are 100%, 2.1V 0%.